MicrosoftDocs/azure-docs/articles/machine-learning/how-to-manage-workspace.md

 ### Download a configuration file

-If you will be creating a [compute instance](quickstart-create-resources.md), skip this step.
-The compute instance has already created a copy of this file for you.
+If you will be running your code on a [compute instance](quickstart-create-resources.md), skip this step.
+The compute instance will create and store copy of this file for you.

 If you plan to use code on your local environment that references this workspace, select  **Download config.json** from the **Overview** section of the workspace.